Travel Guidance

 Be aware that border agents may require device access with limited legal recourse

-Post-Travel Security
+Post-Border Security

 Change all passwords used during travel once you return